 In this post, we’ve highlighted 31 of the most common PC building mistakes that first-time builders make.
 Knowing these mistakes will help you be better prepared to handle any issues that might arise during your upcoming build.

 If you’re looking to build your first gaming computer, there is a lot you need to think about.
-From choosing components to assembling your new computer to setting everything up once its up and running… there is a lot of work to be done!
+From choosing components to assembling your new computer to installing (and uninstalling) programs and software once its up and running… there is a lot of work to be done!
 And, while there are plenty of guides out there on how to build your own computer, there isn’t a lot of information on what not to do during your first build.

 The truth is that there is so much going on and so many things to consider when you are building your first computer, that it is fairly common to see beginners make mistakes.
 Usually, these mistakes aren’t the end of the world.
 However, if you aren’t careful you can do some serious damage to your PC.